I help to make a difference

-Care UK were recently awarded the healthcare contract at HMP Lewes and will begin delivering services on 1st April 2020; we are the Health in Justice Market leader, providing healthcare services to offenders across the country.
+Care UK have now taken over the healthcare contract at HMP Lewes; we are the Health in Justice Market leader, providing healthcare services to offenders across the country.
 Our model of care is our Wellbeing Approach – an integrated, comprehensive approach in recognition of the fact prisoners are a socially-excluded group with healthcare needs which are complex and often associated with poor outcomes.
 It adopts the premise no single health/well being factor can be taken in isolation of other motivational issues which might impact a person’s care.

-To ensure the continued quality of care at HMP Lewes, we’re looking for a Senior Mental Health Nurse to support us and the existing team in this new venture.
+To ensure the continued quality of care at HMP Lewes, we’re looking for a Senior Mental Health Nurse to support us in this new venture.

 Interested in clinical development?

 We could give you the opportunity to develop in to a specialist role of your interest and benefit to the service i.e. CBT, ANP, BBV, sexual health, ILS (intermediate life support), health promotion, RCGP and long term condition.

 In return for your hard work you will...